The BIG IDEA

 Leader Note: This is a lot of reading but it sets them up to understand confession better as well as the Bible passage.

 There is a difference between our relationship with God and our fellowship with God.
-Our relationship as God’s child never changes once we trust in Jesus (just like you never stop being your mom’s child).
-However, sin affects our fellowship with him and the way we know his love and forgiveness.
+Our relationship as God’s child never changes once we trust in Jesus (Just like you never stop being your mom’s child).
+However, sin affects our fellowship with him and the way we know his love and forgiveness (Just like if you were to steal your parents’ car, then wreck it, there will be distance between you but you’re still their child).

 The Bible is full of people who cared about God and promised to follow him, but then messed up.
 Israel’s King David is an example.
 He loved God, but then slept with a woman who wasn’t his wife.
 To cover it up, he had her husband murdered.
 When his friend found out, he called him out on it.
 Suddenly David realized how far he was from God and was broken-hearted about it.
 He wanted to follow God, but could God ever forgive him?
 Yes!
 David confessed his sin to God, which restored his fellowship with him.
 David wrote a song in Psalm 32 to express how he was feeling about that.
 Let’s read it.